Kismat-adhikari/Email-url/DEPLOYMENT_STATUS.md

 4. Profile management

 ### **Anonymous Features to Test**
-1. 2 validation limit
+1. Anonymous navbar counter shows "0/2 Free"
+2. Counter turns red when limit reached (2/2)
+3. Validation blocked with proper error message when limit exceeded
+4. No loading state when validation is blocked
-2. Local storage history
+5. Local storage history persistence
-3. Signup prompts
+6. Signup prompts and encouragement

 ## 🎯 **Ready for Production Deployment!**